 The first time I went to Japan I was able to visit several temples and shrines.
 Japan has tens of thousands of temples and shrines, so I can only speak about the ones that I have visited.

-Whenever I visit a scared place I try to remember to show respect towards the divinity in that space, as well as the people who hold this place sacred.
+Whenever I visit a sacred place I try to remember to show respect towards the divinity in that space, as well as the people who hold this place sacred.
 I think that it is important to remember that a religion and tradition holds special meaning to those whose cultural that it belongs.
 Whether or not the people practice or follow the religion they still view it as an integral part of their culture.
-Come into these spaces with knowledge, respect and gratitude towards the people and the divinity.
+Come into these spaces with knowledge, respect, and gratitude towards the people and the divinity.

 The first shrine I visited was Hōkoku-jinja Shrine (豊國神社) in the Osaka Castle Park.
 I was very excited to see this shrine because my friends and I hadn’t planned on visiting and we happened upon it when we were exploring around the castle.
 There also weren’t that many people there, probably because it was getting late, so we were able to enjoy the quiet of the shrine.